BusyBee15/Computer-Graphics-Lab-Programs/README.md

 5. Write a program to create a **house** like figure and perform the following operations. <br>
    &emsp; i. **Rotate** it about a given fixed point using OpenGL transformation functions. <br>
    &emsp; ii. **Reflect** it about an axis y=m\*x+c using openGL transformaion functions.

+6. Design and develop a program using OpenGL to create two windows.
+Draw a rectangle of specified width and height by setting four colors to its corners in the first window.
+In the second window, draw the same **rectangle and spin** it continously.
+Use the double buffer concept.